Our Trust's Vision and Strategic Framework

 Teaching and Learning: the heart of our school

-At Hellesdon High School, our guiding principle is to offer a quality education to every student.
-We believe that a quality education is one rich in knowledge from a broad range of subjects.
-This prepares our students to be life-long learners and helps them to achieve success.
+At Hellesdon High School and Sixth Form, our core principle is to offer a quality education to every student.
+We believe that a quality education is one rich in knowledge, coherent in sequence and based on a broad and balanced range of subjects.
+Our subject leaders are curriculum experts, and they actively work to provide each student a meaningful journey through their subject.
+This helps all of our students to enjoy, achieve and succeed in their learning, both now and in the future.

-In Years 7, 8 & 9 students study a common curriculum comprised of timetabled lessons in Art, Computing, Drama, Design & Technology, English, Geography, History, Maths, Music, PE, PSHE, RE, Science and MFL (French/Spanish).
+In Years 7, 8 and 9, students study a broad and balanced 3-year common curriculum of Art, Computing, Drama, Design & Technology, English, Geography, History, Maths, Music, PE, PSHRE, Science and MFL (French or Spanish).

 How do we meet the requirements of the 16 – 19 study programme?

 Hellesdon High School & Sixth Form’s programme consists of a Level 3 programme.
 The Level 3 programme is composed mostly of academic qualifications and many students study facilitating subjects.
 We also offer a number of vocation/applied courses.

 - Young people who do not hold a GCSE grade 4 in maths and/or English are required to continue these subjects as part of their study programme

 All students who do not hold a grade 4 in maths and/or English are required to undertake compulsory lessons in these subjects.
 These are timetabled on their individual programme of Study

 - All study programmes should include work experience and non-qualification activities which complement the other elements of the programme and support the student to progress to further or higher education or to employment.
 The non-qualification activity should develop students’ character, skills, attitudes and confidence.

 Students in our Sixth Form are expected to take part in a number of activities which provide them with opportunity to develop a range of “soft skills”.